mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 console.log(capitalLetter); // Logs ["A", "B", "C"]
 ```

-The second argument that we pass to the `reduce` method is an empty array, which is then set as the initial value for `newArray`.
-Next, we push in a capital version of the current letter. `push` returns the current length of the array after the new element has been pushed in, so we have to explicitly return `newArray` to pass it along to the next iteration in our `reduce`.
+The second argument that we pass to the `reduce()` method is an empty array, which is then set as the initial value for `newArray`.
+Next, we push in a capital version of the current letter. [`push()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2Fpush) returns the current length of the array after the new element has been pushed in, so we have to explicitly return `newArray` to pass it along to the next iteration in our `reduce()`.

 ### Your Turn

+In the same fashion as before, head over to `demos/array-prototype-methods/04-reduce/script.js` and write solutions to the following problems.

 #### Part One

 We saw before that each photo/video has a count for the number of likes stored in `likes.count`.
-What is the total number of likes for all of the photos/videos fetch from the API?
+What is the total number of likes for all of the photos/videos fetched from the API?

 #### Part Two